kyusubshin/ScammerUniversityFinals/README.md

 ### _3. Ethics_

-For this section, we employed a to part 2 (Personalities), we measured the "yes" probability" for every question, averaged them by each of the 8 question categories, then utilized (https://streamlit.io/) to make an interactive dashboard to display & present the results.
+For this section, we employed a similar structure as we did in part 2 (Personalities).
+We measured the "yes" probability" for every question, averaged them by each of the 8 question categories, then utilized (https://streamlit.io/) to make an interactive dashboard to display & present the results.
+All probabilities were measured along with the standard deviation and variance.

 ### _4. Risk Preference_
 To evaluate how large language models behave under uncertainty and probabilistic trade-offs, we designed a dedicated set of 20 binary decision-making questions.Each question presents a gamble, insurance scenario, investment choice, or risk-reward trade-off with explicitly stated probabilities.